Product has been added to the cart.

 4 Best Simple Cell Phones for Seniors in 2024

-Concerning ease of use, we are looking for a simple menu system with as few “sub-menus” as possible, as well as easy-to-use apps, if apps are included.
+Concerning ease of use, we are looking for a simple menu system with as few “sub-menus” as possible, larger buttons or icons, and easy-to-use apps if apps are included.

 The speakers should be loud, helping seniors hear as well as possible when calls are placed on speakerphone.

 Many seniors are visually impaired.
-Accordingly, we are looking for a phone to have good contrast and large text.
+Accordingly, we want a phone with good contrast and large text.

-The four cell phones reviewed in this article are the RAZ Memory Cell Phone, the Jitterbug Smart4, the Jitterbug Flip2, and the Consumer Cellular Link II.
-The Jitterbug Smart4 is intended to be an easy-to-use smartphone, and the Jitterbug Flip2 and Consumer Cellular Link II are traditional basic cell phones: they have large buttons and easy-to-use menu systems.
-The RAZ Memory Cell Phone, on the other hand, is unique in that it is designed primarily for seniors with cognitive decline.
+The four cell phones reviewed in this article are the RAZ Memory Cell Phone, the Jitterbug Smart4, the Jitterbug Flip2, and the Consumer Cellular IRIS Flip.
+The Jitterbug Smart4 is intended to be an easy-to-use smartphone, and the Jitterbug Flip2 and Consumer Cellular IRIS Flip are traditional basic cell phones with large buttons and easy-to-use menu systems.
+On the other hand, the RAZ Memory Cell Phone is unique in that it is designed primarily for seniors with cognitive decline.

 Each cell phone is reviewed in turn.
 We hope that you find the reviews instructive!